austinv11/PeripheralsPlusPlus/docs/index.md

 1. Credit me, austinv11, as the creator of the mod.
 You CANNOT take credit where credit is not due.

-2. Let me know that you're putting it in you're modpack (as long as it is a public one)!
-And no, you don't need to wait for a response from me, I already said yes!
-I just have a thing for statistics ;)
+2. Ensure that ALL mods in your modpack are redistributed with permission from their respective authors.